jonsimonsen/Dart-stats/README.md

 -So far, it seems like the class will be made immutable (no setters).

 # TODO
--A repr method and/or str method for darts should be implemented and used in the tests.

 -Write scores test cases.
 -Construct the score class using test-driven development.
 -Plan how to approach the design of the management app.